apache/kyuubi/docs/community/improvement-proposals.md

 ## Who?

-Any **community member** can help by discussing whether an KBIP is likely to meet their needs, and by proposing KBIPs.
+Any **community member** can help by discussing whether a KBIP is likely to meet their needs, and by proposing KBIPs.

-**Contributors** can help by discussing whether an KBIP is likely to be technically feasible.
+**Contributors** can help by discussing whether a KBIP is likely to be technically feasible.

-**Committers** can help by discussing whether an KBIP aligns with long-term project goals, and by shepherding KBIPs.
+**Committers** can help by discussing whether a KBIP aligns with long-term project goals, and by shepherding KBIPs.

 **KBIP Author** is any community member who authors a KBIP and is committed to pushing the change through the entire process.
 KBIP authorship can be transferred.